-- Raise button-raises the plow blade.

-Pressing the button quickly twice

-automatically raises the blade when

-Express Raise mode is enabled; refer to

-Setting Express Raise Mode (page 54).
+Raise button-raises the plow blade.
+Quickly pressing the raise button twice automatically raises the blade when express raise mode is enabled.
+To enable or disable express raise, refer to Enabling or Disabling the Express Raise Mode (page 39).

-- Lower button-lowers the plow blade and activates the FLOAT and D-FORCE features.
+Lower button-lowers the plow blade and activates the FLOAT and D-FORCE features.

 - FLOAT-double tapping the button or holding it for 2 seconds automatically lowers the blade and activates the FLOAT feature, allowing the plow blade to follow the contour of the ground.
-A red light illuminates when the FLOAT feature is active.

-- D-FORCE (optional)-if your plow is equipped with the D-FORCE feature, double tapping the button a second time activates it, applying a downward force on the blade to improve back blading.
-An orange light illuminates when the D-FORCE feature is active
+A red light illuminates when the FLOAT feature is active. - D-FORCE (optional)-if your plow is equipped with the D-FORCE feature, double tapping the button a second time activates it, applying a downward force on the blade to improve back blading.
+An orange light illuminates when the D-FORCE feature is active.